jeremycherfas/user/pages/03.blog/2019-8-1-1/listen.md

 template: item
 ---

 Episode summary: An international fraudster posing as a wealthy CEO utilizes a popular dating app to scam women out of hundreds of thousands of dollars.
 Prelude: Maria Elvira Pinto Exposto, an Australian grandmother, meets the man of her dreams online.
-Support the show by becoming a ValuedListener™ at Patreon.com/Swindled.
+Support the show by becoming a Valuedlistener™ at Patreon.com/Swindled.
 Buy something at SwindledPodcast.com/Shop.
 Original music by Trevor Howard (The Lungs).
 Link to the VG report: https://www.vg.no/spesial/2019/tindersvindleren/english/ Learn more about your ad choices.
 Visit megaphone.fm/adchoices